Whitchurch Community

 It is estimated that water voles have disappeared from 95% of their former territories.
 As of April 2008 water voles are a fully protected species under the Wildlife and Countryside Act.

-Survey work in 2006 and 2007 showed that Whitchurch continues to be a national hot-spot for water voles.
+Survey work since 2006 has shown that the Whitchurch - Whixall area continues to be a national hot-spot for water voles.

 IDENTIFICATION SURVEY VOLE SIGNS